About Us

 Bar/Waiting

-Sarah is one of our main faces at Sutton Hall, having worked here for almost 10 years.
-Formally an air hostess, Sarah is an expert at delivering great service in the sky and on the ground!
+Sarah is one of our main faces at Sutton Hall, having worked here for over 10 years.
+Formally an air hostess, Sarah is an expert at delivering great service in the sky and also on the ground!
 In her spare time, Sarah enjoys walking her dogs and looking after her beautiful garden.

 Maintenance